-This module is only available in the Enterprise Edition.
+This report is only available in the Enterprise Edition.

-The plan editor report provides an interactive Gantt chart where the user can interactively review and edit the plan.
+The plan editor report provides an interactive Gantt chart where the user can visually review the plan and make changes to it.

-- The square icon unplans a single demand (or a list of selected demands).All operationplans associateded with this demand(s) are removed from the plan.
+- The square icon unplans one or more sales order.All plans associateded with the selected sales orders are removed from the plan.
 Only operationplans in the ‘proposed’ status can be removed.

-- The forward arrow icon plans a demand(s) in forward planning mode.This means that we plan for an ASAP delivery of the order, starting all purchasing and production immediately.
+- The forward arrow icon plans one or more sales orders in forward planning mode.This means that we plan for an ASAP delivery of the order, starting all purchasing and production immediately.

 - Color by feasibilityThis is the default color.
 It highlights operationplans that are not feasible due to capacity overloads, material shortages or lead time constraints.

 - Color by criticalityAn operationplan is considered critical if it is on the critical path of one or more demands.
 Any delay on a critical operationplan will result in a late delivery to a customer.
 It will show up as red.When additional “slack time” is available in the plan the operationplan is less sensitive to plan disturbances.
 It is less critical and will shown in yellow to green.

 - Color by delayAn operationplan is considered delayed if it ends later than required to meet the demand on time.
 This delay also considers the processing time at the following manufacturing steps.Delay and criticality are related metrics, but still distinct.
 For instance, if all operationplans for a demand are planned in a just-in-time sequence without gaps they will be considered critical, ie red by the criticality criterion.
 The operationplans still deliver the demand on time so they will show up as on time, ie gree by the delay citerion.

 - Color by priorityThis feature visualizes the plan by the priority of the sales orders they are allocated to.
 We can easily see which manufacturing orders are associated with high priority demand.